MatsDK/TauRPC/README.md

 tokio = { version = "1", features = ["full"] }
 ```

-Then, declare and implement your IPC methods.
+Then, declare and implement your IPC methods and resolvers.
+If you want to use your API for Tauri's events, you don't have to implement the resolvers, go to [Calling the frontend](https://github.com/MatsDK/TauRPC/tree/specta-types#calling-the-frontend)

 ```rust
 // src-tauri/src/main.rs